 Director Lin Lin took over Cambridge International Academy in 2012 when the previous owner of the international high school retired.
 Principal Sandra Arff joined Cambridge six years ago.

-Parents told us they admire Arff’s devotion to students.
+Parents appreciate Arff’s approach and admire her devotion to students.
 “She understands kids,” says one parent.
 “She taught both of my kids last year, and she really gets how they learn.
 She’s also always accessible to us.
 We can fire off a text or call, and she’s very responsive.”
 Says another: “She’s one of the top reasons why the school continues to bring in new students.
 She knows students and she knows education, and she’s clearly deeply committed to both.”

 ON THE STUDENT COMMUNITY

 Cambridge International Academy’s student body is rich in diversity for its small size.
 The school’s history as a destination for international students lives on, with a handful of students from other countries attending Cambridge along with students from and outside Durham Region.
 The local student population represents the racial and cultural diversity of the area.